Welcome to the department of sociology at DePaul University.

 development, social psychology, sports, education, political and economic

-behavior, and media, culture, and the arts.
-Our curriculum reflects this range
+behavior, media, culture, and the arts.
+DePaul's Department of Sociology incorporates a curriculum that reflects this range,

-and we offer a large variety of courses and concentrations organized around a
+and we offer a wide variety of courses and concentrations organized around a

-Our location in Chicago gives students access to internships,
+Our location in the heart of Chicago gives students access to internships,

 many opportunities of a global city.
 With its ethnic diversity and global